J. R. Reed (American football, born 1982)

-Herbert Lee "J. R." Reed (born February 11, 1982) is a former American football safety.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2004 NFL Draft.
+Herbert Lee "J. R." Reed (born February 11, 1982) is an American former professional football safety.
+He was selected by the Philadelphia Eagles in the fourth round of the 2004 NFL draft.
 He played football at Hillsborough High School to later go on and play college football at South Florida, where he is the school's career leader in interceptions.

-Reed has also been a member of the St. Louis Rams, Atlanta Falcons, New York Giants, Philadelphia Eagles, and New York Jets.
+Reed was also a member of the St. Louis Rams, Atlanta Falcons, New York Giants, and New York Jets.

 Professional career

-First stint with Eagles
+Philadelphia Eagles (first stint)

 In early 2005, Reed suffered an injury which ended his 2005 season.
 While jumping a fence near his home in Tampa, Reed cut the back of his knee and sustained damage to the peroneal nerve that affects movement in his lower leg and foot.

 He returned to the Eagles with the aid of a special brace and played in the Pro Football Hall of Fame game against the Oakland Raiders on August 6, 2006.
 Reed's comeback was cut short as the Eagles released him on the final day of cuts before the season.